shaniabu/shaniabu.CNN_primer_design/README.md

 	```
 	df.to_csv("sequences.csv", mode="a", index=False, header=False)
 	```
-3. Add a file labels.csv with numbers from 0 to n, with n=the number of variants in the dataset-1, the number of 0-n numbers corresponds to the order and number of sequences in sequeces.csv.
+3. Add a file labels.csv with numbers from 0 to n, with n=the number of variants in the dataset-1, the number of 0-n numbers corresponds to the order and number of sequences in sequences.csv.

 ## Run CNN with GPU-powered Jupyter Notebooks
 ### Set up GPU-powered Jupyter Notebook
 1. UCSD's [Data Science/Machine Learning Platform (DSMLP)](https://blink.ucsd.edu/faculty/instruction/tech-guide/dsmlp) provides undergraduate and graduate students with access to research-class CPU/GPU resources.
 2. Submit the [DSMLP Independent Study & Student Research Access Request form](https://docs.google.com/forms/d/e/1FAIpQLSdEZvIfDhSJWz9-uxCCrhuCWOdCKPQwLksy-RdHfOQb3LQEkw/viewform) to get request access to GPU-powered Jupyter Notebook (with tensorflow, at least 4GB).

+### Upload files and setup folders
+1. Create a folder "code" and upload the code files in [code](./GPU_run/code) to Jypterhub.
+2. Create a folder "data" and two sub-folders "index" and "filters", and upload the code files in [filters](./GPU_run/data/filters) to Jypterhub.
+3. Upload sequences.csv and labels.csv to the folder "data".

 ### Create Filters
-1. Create a folder code and upload the code files in [code](./GPU_run/code) to Jypterhub.
+1. Run [createCrossVal.ipynb](./GPU_run/code/createCrossVal.ipynb) and move the index files obtained to
-2. Create a folder data and two sub-folders index and filters, and upload the code files in [filters](./GPU_run/data/filters) to Jypterhub.
-3.